-A comparison was performed between survey H13209 and ENC US5CA66M using CARIS HIPS and SIPS.
+A comparison was performed between survey H13210 and ENCs US5CA66M and US5CA67M using Caris HIPS and SIPS.
 Sounding and contour layers were overlaid on the ENC to assess differences between the surveyed soundings and charted depths.
-The ENC was compared to the surface by extracting all soundings from the chart and creating an interpolated TIN surface which could be differenced with the surface from H13209.
-The resulting surface is shown in Figure 19 with statistical analysis in Figure 20.
+The ENC was compared to the surface by extracting all soundings from the chart and creating an interpolated TIN surface which could be differenced with the surface from H13210 as shown in Figure 18; statistics from the differencing analysis are shown in Figures 19 and 20.

-All data from H13209 should supersede charted data.
-In general, surveyed soundings agree with the majority of charted depths.
+All data from H13210 should supersede charted data.
+In general, surveyed soundings agree with the majority charted depths.
 A full discussion follows below.